Temporal Ordered Clustering in Dynamic Networks: Unsupervised and Semi-supervised Learning Algorithms: Temporal Ordered Clustering for Duplication-Divergence Model

-To form a comparison with algorithms proposed in Section~\ref{sec:approx_opt_soln}, we propose the following greedy algorithms that are suited for duplication-divergence model.
+To form a comparison with algorithms proposed in Section~\ref{sec:approx_opt_soln}, we propose the following greedy unsupervised algorithms for the DD-model.

-\xhdrLessSpace{\texttt{sort-by-degree}} The nodes are ordered according to their degree and arrange into clusters.
-Cluster $C_0$ contains nodes with largest degree.
+\xhdrLessSpace{\texttt{sort-by-degree}} The nodes are sorted by the degree and arranged into clusters $\{C_i\}_{i \geq 1}$.
+Cluster $C_1$ contains nodes with the largest degree.

-\xhdrLessSpace{\texttt{peel-by-degree}} The nodes with lowest degree are first collected and put in the highest cluster.
-Then they are removed from the graph, and the nodes with lowest degree in the remaining graph are found and the process repeats.
+\xhdrLessSpace{\texttt{peel-by-degree}} The nodes with the lowest degree are first collected and put in the highest cluster.
+Then they are removed from the graph, and the nodes with the lowest degree in the remaining graph are found and the process repeats.

-\xhdrLessSpace{\texttt{sort-by-neighborhood}} This algorithm will output a partial order with all ordered pairs $(u, v)$ ($u$ is older than $v$) such that $\N(u)$ contains $\N(v)$.
-Such a condition is true when $r=0$.
+\xhdrLessSpace{\texttt{sort-by-neighborhood}} This algorithm will output a partial order with all ordered pairs $(u \prec v)$ such that $\N(u)$ contains $\N(v)$.
+This condition holds when $r=0$.
 When $r>0$, we consider $|\N(v) \backslash N(u)| \leq r$ as $r$ is the average number of {\em extra} connections a node makes apart from duplication process.
 In most real-world data, we estimate $r$ as smaller than $1$, and hence the original check is sufficient.

-\xhdrLessSpace{\texttt{peel-by-neighborhood}} Here, we first find the set $\{u: \nexists_v |\N(u) \backslash \N(v)| \leq r \}$ (as mentioned before, it is sufficient to check $\N(u) \subset \N(v)$ in many practical cases) and put them as the youngest cluster.
-These nodes are removed from the graph, and the process repeats until it hits $G_0$.
-This algorithm make use of the DAG of the neighborhood relationship and includes isolated nodes into the bins.
+\xhdrLessSpace{\texttt{peel-by-neighborhood}} Here, we find the set $\{u: \nexists\, v |\N(v) \backslash \N(u)| \leq r \}$ (as mentioned before, it is sufficient to check $\N(v) \subset \N(u)$ in many practical cases) and mark it as the youngest cluster.
+These nodes are removed from the graph, and the process is repeated until it hits $G_{n_0}$.
+This algorithm makes use of the DAG of the neighborhood relationship and includes isolated nodes into the bins.